-Cloud service providers' datacenters usually have multiple security defenses in place to keep your data secure.
+Cloud service providers' datacenters usually have multiple defenses in place to keep your data secure.
 Data stored in the cloud usually has controlled access, and only those allowed access can view it.
 Most cloud service providers have highly skilled professionals who regularly monitor the cloud infrastructure to identify potential security threats.

-Check to make sure any cloud solution you are considering has all these measures in place.
+Check to make sure that any cloud solution you are considering has all these measures in place.
 If it does, it's safe to say that your data is more secure in the cloud than on any physical server.